Actindo-AG/Documentation/ActindoWorkFlow/Operation/02_TrackWorkflowProcess.md

     The process action failed, but will be retried after a period of time has elapsed.

     - **Error**
-    The process action has finally failed.
+    The process action failed finally.

-5. Check the *Profile* column to see if a profile has been created for a process action.
+5. Check the *Profile* column to see if a profile was created for a process action.
 This may be the reason for a longer processing time.
-If desired, open the profile. **For detailed information, see**
+If desired, open the profile.
+For detailed information, see [Profile](../UserInterface/06d_Profile.md).

 6. Check the *Queue type* to see the queue type with which the process action was performed.
 Maybe the process action was throttled and this was the reason for a long processing time.
 For detailed information, see [Create a queue type](../Integration/01_ConfigureQueueTypes.md#create-a-queue-type).

-7. Check the *Worker number* to see the worker who has processed the process action.
+7. Check the *Worker number* to see the worker who performed the process action.

 8. Check the *Transition* column to see the name of the transition.